Welsh rebellions against English rule: Princes of Aberffraw, 1218–83

-Rhys ap Maredudd
+Rhys ap Maredudd, 1277–78

 Rhys ap Maredudd was the great-grandson of The Lord Rhys and he led a Welsh revolt in south Wales in 1287–88.

 In 1277, Rhys ap Maredudd submitted to English king Edward I, and surrendered the castle of Dinefwr, but was allowed to retain Dryslwyn.
-In 1282 Llywelyn ap Gruffydd presented "grievances" on the behalf of Rhys against the royal officers in west Wales.
+In 1282 Llywelyn ap Gruffydd presented "grievances" on behalf of Rhys against the royal officers in west Wales.
 Rhys abstained from the revolt in West Wales and assisted Edward in attacking Llanbadarn and patrolling Ceredigion on behalf of the English king in the absence of the royal commander.

-After 1283 Rhys was recognized as ' dominus de Estretewy ' and granted homage of Welsh chieftains in north Carmarthenshire.
+After 1283 Rhys was recognized as dominus de Estretewy and granted homage of Welsh chieftains in north Carmarthenshire.
 He married Ada de Hastings in 1285, receiving the castle of Newcastle Emlyn.
-He revolted against Edward, 8 June 1287 in Iscennen expelling Giffard, he continued across west Wales to Llanbadarn and possibly Brycheiniog.
-The regent directed royal troops to Dryslwyn, which was taken from Rhys around the 5 September and eventually Newcastle Emlyn on 20 January 1288.
+He revolted against Edward, 8 June 1287 in Iscennen expelling Giffard; he continued across west Wales to Llanbadarn and possibly Brycheiniog.
+The regent directed royal troops to Dryslwyn, which was taken from Rhys around 5 September and eventually Newcastle Emlyn on 20 January 1288.
 He was on the run in 1289 and a writ wrote that he was likely to attempt an escape to Ireland.
 Rhys was eventually caught and executed in 1292 at York.